iff3/iff3.github.io/README.md

 # iff3.github.io
-A weboage for personal projects.
+A webpage for personal projects.